Chapter 5.25

 25

-12. All Other Violations of This Chapter, Including Disorderly Conduct Calls Within the Licensed Premises, Failure to Notify Police Department of Illegal Activities on Premises, Delivery of Controlled Substances on Licenses Premises
+12. All Other Violations of This Chapter, Including Disorderly Conduct Calls Within the Licensed Premises, Failure to Notify Police of Illegal Activities on Premises, Delivery of Controlled Substances on Licensed Premises

 25